Strategic Planning Facilitators

 “Things did not turn out exactly as you had hoped and planned“

 We then tell them that the crystal ball is hazy and that we don’t know what went wrong or why.
 We then break them out in groups and challenge them to figure out what went wrong and why.
 The group’s draw on everything you have learned in the process to date.
 The results of the Environmental Scan, the other part of the SWOT. etc.

 I am always amazed at how consistent the answers are when we reassemble as one group.
 We seem to know what the threats are, but do we talk about them?
 More importantly do we take action?

 Some of the threats identified will be something that you can control.
 Others you can influence.
 And some will be beyond your influence.
 We discuss this as a group.
 We also discuss what actions you are going to take as part of your plan to address these risks.
 Some actions will reduce the likelihood, others will mitigate the damage.
 These actions become part of the plan.

-If you would like to explore how we can help you build a better strategic plan, please give us a call.
+If you would like to explore how we can help you build a better strategic plan using a SWOT Analysis, please give us a call.
 The initial consultation is always free.